-The thesis shall be submitted electronically via Nord University's submissions portal.
+The thesis shall be submitted electronically.

-The faculty must ensure that the public defence of the thesis is held as soon as possible after submission; normally no longer than five (5) months after approval.
+The faculty must ensure that the public defence of the thesis is held as soon as possible after submission; normally no longer than five (5) months after approval of the submission.

 Section 13-3.
 Processing of the application